flipt-io/flipt/DEVELOPMENT.md

 These ports will be forwarded to your local machine automatically if you are developing Flipt in a VSCode Remote Container or GitHub Codespace.

+## Docker Compose

+If you want to develop Flipt using Docker Compose, you can use the `docker-compose.yml` file in the root of this repository.

+This will start two Docker containers:

+- `server` will run the Flipt server, mounting the contents of this repository as a bind mount.
+This means that the database (SQLite by default) will be persisted between runs.
+Currently the server does not support hot reloading, so you'll need to restart the container to pick up any changes.
+- `ui` will run the UI development server, mounting the `ui` directory as a bind mount.
+This means that any changes made to the UI will be picked up by the development server and the UI will be reloaded (thanks to Vite).

+To start the containers, run `docker-compose up` from the root of this repository.
+After the containers are started, you can visit `http://localhost:8080` to see the UI.

 ## CDEs

 Flipt also supports Containerized Development Environments (CDE) [VSCode Remote Containers](https://github.com/Microsoft/vscode-dev-containers)/[GitHub Codespaces](https://github.com/features/codespaces).